sourcegraph/about/blogposts/2021/continuous_delivery.md

 In part one, we talked about release anxiety and the twin pressures that create it: the pressure to improve and the pressure to protect.
 By the end of the post, you likely had a solution in mind, or at least you thought you did: continuous deployment and/or delivery.

-Continuous deployment is when engineering teams deploy code changes frequently via automated tools; continuous delivery, something a little different, is when engineering teams build software such that it is always in a releasable state.
+Continuous deployment is when engineering teams deploy code changes frequently via automated tools; continuous delivery, something a little different, is when engineering teams build software so that it's always in a releasable state.

 Continuity is the dream: if deadlines cause anxiety, then why not get rid of deadlines?
-By releasing software continuously, you both ensure each code change can make it in and ensure each code will have the time to get tested and inspected.
+By releasing software continuously, you both ensure each code change can make it in and ensure each code change will have the time to get tested and inspected.

 And yet, there are limitations.